realdustsans/ABOUTME/README.md

 <details>
   <summary>⠀DNI　  ₎₎</summary>

 𓈒 basic dni .
-IF YOU ARE UNDER 15 PLEASE DON'T INTERACT WITH ME !!! senstitive people dni alsooo
+IF YOU ARE UNDER 15 PLEASE DON'T INTERACT WITH ME !!! senstitive people dni alsooo i can hurt u really easily and i dont want that

-𓈒 any endos... or disorder fakers... or anything like that... ok?
+𓈒 any endos... or disorder fakers... or fakeclaimers.. or transids.. or radqueers.. or anything like that... ok?

 𓈒 roleplayers + WEIRD yumeshippers. i really hate roleplaying or just seeing anything about it.. i don't like yumeshippers in general due to my past experiences with them

 𓈒 any exes + ex friends ! there is a reason i cut them off and do NOT want to interact with again. same goes for any drama related stuff.

-𓈒 really flirty people. it genuinely makes me uncomfortable, small platonic flirting is allowed but only with my close friends..
+𓈒 really flirty people. it genuinely makes me uncomfortable, small platonic flirting is allowed but only with my close friends.. same thing goes for sexual stuff

 𓈒 yaoi/yuri fetishizers or just make their whole person about it.

-𓈒 any killerchat fans, if you're already my friend but like this game i guess it's alright
+𓈒 any killerchat fans, if you're already my friend but like this game i guess it's alright . same goes for HH/HB

 </details>